Are you itching to get to your next trailhead? Wisconsin’s portfolio of best hiking trails will blow your mind.

 North Country Trail – Copper Falls (Doughboys Trail)

-As one of Wisconsin’s most scenic spots in the state, Copper Falls State Park near Mellen, Wisconsin, offers the 1.7-mile North Country Scenic and Doughboy’s Loop over the Bod and Tyler Forks River basins.
+One of the best places in Wisconsin, Copper Falls State Park near Mellen, Wisconsin, offers the 1.7-mile North Country Scenic and Doughboy’s Loop over the Bod and Tyler Forks River basins.
 The trail brings you across portrait-like views of cascading waterfalls and rapids.

 - Loop trail of 1.7 miles (roughly 45 minutes)